life-itself/web3/guide/index.md

 In addition, modern nation states are too big.
 Blockchain technology can be used to achieve a more optimal form of human self-organization.

-### Evaluation of claim
+### Evaluation: False

-Our evaluation of this claim is that the entire argument is predicated on the technology being able to do the things they claim.
+The entire argument is predicated on the technology being able to do the things being claimed.
 This is falsely treated as a technical reality and an inevitability.
 States exist for a very good reason.
 It’s the only structure proven to sustain public goods at a civilization level and be the guarantor of last resort for justice, defense, and monetary issuance.

 ### Content